stevebennn/frequentJS/README.md

 # frequentJS
-library of frequently used js
+library of frequently used js methods on native javascript objects.

+If you're like me...you constantly are googling sometimes what feel are like "basic" string , array and object methods.
+Being a long time excel user.
+I find myself saying...why isn't this simpler!?
+Ka-pow! ## frequentJS....